0xtaha/0xtaha/README.md

 ---

 ## SKILLS

+- Strong experience with Kubernetes, Azure and GCP, with a deep understanding of cloud computing concepts and architectures.
+- Strong understanding of CI/CD pipelines, with experience in developing, managing, and optimizing pipelines for diverse applications.
+- Proficiency in Python, Go and bash with ability to debug and troubleshoot.
+- Solid Linux system administration experience in production environments.
+- Experience with infrastructure as code and automation tooling.
+- Understanding of microservices architectures and distributed systems.
+- Experience with monitoring and logging solutions in production systems using opentelemetry, ELK, Promothious and graphana.
+- Solid Linux system administration experience in production environments.
+- Excellent collaboration and communication skills, with experience working with cross-functional teams to support robust cloud-native architectures and application reliability.
+- Strong problem-solving skills, with experience in troubleshooting issues and implementing proactive solutions for optimization and security.

 - **Languages & Scripting:** Python (automation, tooling, backend services), Bash, Go
 - **DevSecOps & Security:** SAST, DAST, SCA, HashiCorp Vault, IAM, Policy as Code, Kubernetes Network Policies, secrets management